 What Did Hedy Lamarr Invent?

-Until recently, actress and inventor Hedy Lamarr’s legacy was nothing short of shallow.
-She was just one of the many beautiful actresses that graced the screen during the Golden Age of Hollywood.
+Hedy Lamarr was a Hollywood actress and inventor from Vienna, Austria, who developed frequency hopping—the technology behind WiFi, Bluetooth, and GPS.
+Until recently, her legacy was nothing short of shallow.
+She was just one of the many beautiful actresses who graced the screen during the Golden Age of Hollywood.
 Yet, in reality, historians should write Lamarr into history books as one of the most influential figures in the field of modern technology.
-Her invention, frequency hopping—a type of wireless technology—led to the advent of WiFi, Bluetooth, and GPS.

 The Highlights of Lamarr’s Life